slatedocs/slate/source/index.md

 # TODO
 ```

 > Make sure to replace `TetherAPIKey` with your API key and `TetherAPISecret` with your API secret.
+If you would like to create transactions or exchange orders you also need to supply your account password.
+It will be used to decrypt the private key for your multisig address.

 Tether uses HMAC authentication.
 Each request should be signed with a secret that you can see when creating a new API key.
 You can create a Tether API key and Tether API secret key on [API Keys](https://wallet.tether.to/app/#!/settings/apikeys) page.